-Name Survival by Group
+Surname Survival by Group

 Table 1 shows the results for these various samples of rare names.
-21 percent of the surnames of the indicted had disappeared by 1841/51, implying that a fifth of these men had no legitimate patrilineal descendants.
-For the richest men only 8 percent of surnames disappeared.
+For those indicted 21% of the names had disappeared by 1841, implying that at least a fifth of these men had no legitimate patrilineal male descendants.
+For the richest men the fraction of names disappearing was only 8%.
 For the indicted the median frequency of names by 1841/51 was only 27.
-Since population by 1841/51 was four times that of 1601, on average every name frequency should have quadrupled.
-Thus unless the median name in this sample was held by 7 or fewer people in 1601, the median numbers of people bearing these names was declining as a population share.
+Since population by 1841/51 was more than four times that of 1601, on average every name frequency should have quadrupled.
+Thus unless the median name in this sample was held by only 7 or fewer people in 1601, the median numbers of people bearing these names was declining as a share of the population.

 To test the statistical significance of the median differences reported in table 1 I carry out two tests.
 The first looks just at the differences in the medians, and is a non-parametric test of the hypothesis that two samples were drawn from a distribution with the same median.
-Table 4 shows the results of this test for each of the four samples.
+Table 5 shows the results of this test for each of the four samples.
 The table reports the probability that the medians of the groups in the row and column are the same.
 These results indicate that the chances that each of the three wills samples have the same median as the indictments sample varies between 3 in 1000 and less than 0.5 in 1000.
 We cannot reject with any confidence, however, the hypothesis that the median was the same across all wealth levels of those leaving wills.